cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   condition must be expressed using one of these operators: `>`, `<`, `>=` or `<=`.
 In this mode, the total number of iterations is computed using the starting and ending value of the variable and the change in each iteration (resulting in a fast computation).
-* If the optimization level is `aggressive`, every deterministic update of loop control variable by a constant value and every form of loop condition is allowed.
+* If the optimization level is `advanced`, every deterministic update of loop control variable by a constant value and every form of loop condition is allowed.
 In this case, Mindcode determines the total number of iterations by emulating the entire execution of the loop, until the loop exits or the maximum possible number of iterations allowed by available instruction space is reached (meaning the loop cannot be unrolled).